NLnetLabs/unbound-manual/source/topics/privacy/dns-over-https.rst

 404 Not Found
     The request is directed to a path other than the configured endpoint in http-endpoint (default /dns-query).

 413 Payload Too Large
     The payload received in the POST request is too large.
 Payloads cannot be larger than the content-length communicated in the request header.
 The payload length is limited to 512 bytes if harden-large-queries is enabled, and otherwise limited to the value configured in msg-buffer-size (default 65552 bytes).
 To prevent the allocation of overly large buffers, the maximum size is limited to the size of the first DATA frame if no content-length is received in the request.

 414 URI Too Long
     The base64url encoded DNS query in the GET request is too large.
 The DNS query length is limited to 512 bytes if harden-large-queries is enabled, and limited to msg-buffer-size otherwise.

 415 Unsupported Media Type
     The media type of the request is not supported.
 This happens if the request contains a content-type header that is set to anything but application/dns-message.
 Requests without content-type will be treated as application/dns-message.

 400 Bad Request
     No valid query received, not matched by any of the above 4xx status codes.

 501 Not Implemented
     The method used in the request is not GET or POST.

 Using DoH
 ---------

-As mentioned above, the `nghttp2 <https://nghttp2.org/>`_library is required to use Unbound’s DoH functionality.
+As mentioned above, the `nghttp2 <https://nghttp2.org/>`__ library is required to use Unbound’s DoH functionality.
 Compiling and installing Unbound with libnghttp2 can be done
 using:

 .. code-block:: bash

     ./configure --with-libnghttp2
     make && make install

 Enabling DoH in Unbound is as simple as configuring the TLS certificate and the corresponding private key that will be used for the connection, and configuring